akleroy/phangs_imaging_scripts/README.md

 under PHANGS/ and then I go to the scripts directory and run the script for PI.
 Some tips:

 - you may need multiple versions of CASA installed.
-Already for the large program I've needed both 4.7.2 and 5.1.
+For the large program I've needed both 4.7.2 and 5.1 and for later versions I've needed 5.4.0 and 5.6.1.
 Be sure you have the pipeline version.

-- when you rerun you will need to delete the calibrated directory.
+- when you rerun remember that you will need to delete the calibrated directory.

+- if you are adding new data, remember that you will need run the scripts (usually just the calibration application in scriptForPI.py) then look in "../calibrated/" and add the new measurement sets to the ms_file_key.txt .
+After this, the pipeline is ready to ingest the data into imaging.

 COMBINING CASES WITH MULTIPLE MEASUREMENT SETS

 When multiple measurement sets (.ms files in calibrated/ ) show up for a single target, we can either reflect these in the ms_file_key as, e.g., 7m_1 7m_2 and so on OR we can concatenate them in to a single data set.

-I did this concatenation PRIOR to the large program.
-To do this, I copy the script
+I did this concatenation PRIOR to the large program (but do not do it for later projects).
+To do this, I had been copying the script

 combineCalibrated.py